 In a blender, add the marinara sauce, sun-dried tomatoes, and pesto and blend until smooth.

 In a large saucepan on medium low heat, add the oil and wait for it to shimmer.
 Add the garlic and wait until fragrant, about 1 minutes.
 Stir in the blended sauce and bring to a low simmer, for about 3-5 minutes.
-Stir in the heavy cream to make it thinner.
-Add more if desired.
-If the consistency needs to be thinner, add the pasta water after you have boiled your desired pasta.

 Serve the sauce on any bite sized pasta, ravioli or even chicken.
 Top with parmesan cheese and garnish with basil leaves.